AllardQuek/allardquek/README.md

 <details>
   <summary>🔭 Who am I?</summary>

-      I’m Allard, a Computer Science undergraduate at the National University of Singapore.
+      I’m Allard, a recent Computer Science graduate from the National University of Singapore (NUS).
 </details>
 <details>
   <summary>🌱 What are my interests?</summary>

-      I'm interested in Web Development, Machine Learning and more!
+      I'm interested in Blockchain, Web Development, Machine Learning and more!
 </details>
 <details>
   <summary>⚡ Fun fact?</summary>